comet-ml/scala-example/README.md

 ```

 Where:
-* **epochs** - allows you to define number of training epochs [default: 10]
+* **epochs** - allows you to define the number of training epochs [default: 10]

-Make sure to provide correct values for the environment variables.
+Make sure to provide correct values of the environment variables.

 # References